TylerTaylor/01-Functions-and-Scope-082123/README.md

 - Demo Callbacks
   - Create a function that takes a callback function and an array
   - Inside the function, create a variable and set it to an empty array
   - Loop through the array property.
-Within the block, invoke the callback function and pass it to the array element as an argument.
+Within the block, invoke the callback function and pass it the array element as an argument.
   - The return value of the callback should be pushed to the new array variable.
   - Return the new array variable
   - Test the function by passing the inventory array and one of our previous functions as its callback.
 (The function must take a single book as a parameter)